RyanSusana/elepy/README.md

                     .attachSingleton(new MongoClient().getDB("elepy-db"))
                     //Adds the Admin Panel module to elepy, yay!
                     .addModule(new ElepyAdminPanel())
-                    //The route where Elepy stores it's
+                    //The route where Elepy stores its config json .setConfigSlug("/hidden-config/location/here");
-                    .setConfigSlug("/hidden-config/location/here");